-Four warning signs you need a new regulator on an LP system
+Four warning signs you need a new LP gas regulator

 1. Incomplete Combustion

-When propane burns improperly, it is called incomplete combustion.
-You can tell if this problem is occurring by the height and color of the tank’s flame.
 When the regulator is working correctly and the propane-fueled appliance is adjusted, the flame should be blue and evenly dispersed around the burner.
 If there are yellow or orange flames, there is likely a problem with the regulator.
-Other signs of incomplete combustion include soot deposits on the burner and popping sounds when the tank turns on and off.
+Other signs of incomplete combustion include soot deposits on the burner and popping sounds when the tank is turned on and off.